timonsku/TC2030-MCP-NL-SWD-Adapter/README.md

 ﻿# TC2030-MCP-NL-SWD-Adapter

+Works for both NL and hook version of course.
+NL is just what I personally use.
 Breaks out the RJ12 connector from the TC2030-MCP to common SWD connectors and standard pin headers.
 Tested with actual target PCB to be following the pinout correctly.